 - Avengers Academy (2016)

 - LEGO Marvel's Avengers (2016) Helmut is a playable Secret Character in this game.
+Heinrich is available as a DLC character.

 - The Avengers: Earth's Mightiest Heroes! - Heinrich appears, and is a Composite Character of himself and Helmut.